M64GitHub/zigreSID/README.md

 - 🎵 **Stereo Audio Output**: The generated audio fills a **stereo buffer**, providing the SID mono signal at equal levels on both left and right channels.
 - 🎚️ **Default Sampling Rate**: Set to **44.1kHz** by default.
 The sampling rate is **changeable at runtime** via the provided API
 - 🎛️ **SID Chip Model Selection**:
-  - **SID6581**: Classic SID sound with characteristic filter behavior.
+  - **SID6581**: Classic SID sound with characteristic filter behavior, more bassy sound
   - **SID8580**: Enhanced model with improved signal-to-noise ratio (**default**).
 - **Highest Emulation Quality**: The emulation quality is fixed to the **highest level** supported by the reSID library: **SAMPLE_RESAMPLE_INTERPOLATE** – providing superior sound fidelity with resampling and interpolation techniques.